 One of the biggest obstacles for people to overcome when taking off on a long-term, round the world trip is the housing situation, particularly for those who own.
-Some may feel completely tied down, especially those who are underwater on their mortgages.
-But just because you own a home doesn’t mean you are stuck.
+Some may feel completely tied down, but just because you own a home doesn’t mean you are stuck.
 It doesn’t mean you can’t take a long-term trip.
 It just means you’re going to have to work a bit harder and be a bit more creative in your planning.

 The important thing is to explore all your options and get a head start.
 The further from your proposed departure date you begin planning, the better off you will be.

 What to do if you rent

 If you are a renter, your job is a whole lot easier.
 The worst scenario for you is if you’re locked into an agreement that takes you past your departure date.
 If that’s the case, you’re either going to have to put that trip on hold a bit, pay whatever fee it is for breaking your lease, or work out a deal with your landlord.

 If you know you have plenty of time between when your lease ends and your trip begins, then you only have a few things to do: